 You need to put in some effort when it comes to creating your salon space as it would make your customers feel comfortable and confident about your services.

 Do you have an extra room that no one uses, or maybe a guest bedroom?
-Repurpose that and create your dream salon at home!
+Repurpose that and set up your own dream home salon!
 The best part about in-home salons is that you can design a setup and decorate it any way you want as a way to develop your brand.

 This would also help you stay organized as all of your equipment would be in a single room and you don’t have to worry about making a mess in other parts of your house.